enasequence/read_docs/retrieval/programmatic-access.rst

 It helps us in maintaining optimal performance and preventing overload on our servers.
 By regulating the number of requests from individual users, we can ensure that everyone gets a consistent and responsive experience.
 It also acts as a protective measure against malicious activities such as DDoS attacks and brute-force attempts.

-At present we have kept the limit at **50 requests per second** which we think should be sufficient for most of the use-cases.
-If the requests breach this limit then it will be rejected with error **"Too Many Requests" (HTTP status code 429)**.
+At present we have set the upper limit at **50 requests per second** which we think should be sufficient for most use-cases.
+If the number of requests breaches this limit then the subsequent requests may be rejected with the error "Too Many Requests" (HTTP status code 429).